jakobbossek/pyrandvec/README.md

-# Random vectors with sum one
+# Generate random vectors whose components sum up to one

 This Python3 module implements different approaches [1] to randomly and uniformly generate d-dimensional vectors whose components sum up to one.